Skip to main content

 c.
 Evolution in academic objectives and organization, and in the scholarship, research, teaching, outreach, and public service emphases are part of the normal life of a university.
 Reasonable amendments to the restrictions contained in a gift agreement should rarely occur.

 d.
-In the event that an amendment becomes necessary, University Advancement and the University Foundation must ensure that absent unusual circumstances, the gift agreement contains the donor’s recognition and permission for alternate use of the endowment and payout funds.
-University Advancement will contact the donor, or representative of the donor, to formally amend the agreement, if necessary.
+In the event that an amendment becomes necessary, University Advancement and the University Foundation will ensure that absent unusual circumstances, the gift agreement contains the donor’s recognition and permission for alternate use of the endowment and payout funds.
+University Advancement will contact the donor to formally amend the agreement, as necessary.

 Revision History